szilG/Red-Coral-Realty/TESTING.md

 <img src="assets/img/TESTING.md-img/26.png" width="500" alt="image">

-* In the top and bottom navigation menu has a clickable mortgages button which takes to the user to the mortgage page.
-Where they find tips, advices how to get mortgage and the page also contains mortgage calculator.
+* On the top and bottom of the navigation menu there is a clickable mortgage button which takes the user to the mortgage page.
+Where they find tips, advices on how to apply to get mortgage and the page also contains a mortgage calculator.

 <img src="assets/img/TESTING.md-img/12.png" width="500" alt="image">
 <img src="assets/img/TESTING.md-img/17.png" width="500" alt="image">

-* On the bottom of every page has a clickable mortgage section which takes the user to the mortgage page.
+* On the bottom of every page there is clickable mortgage section which takes the user to the mortgage page.

 <img src="assets/img/TESTING.md-img/28.png" width="500" alt="image">

 As an interested customer, I want to find advice for buying.

-* In the navigation menu has a clickable button to the advice to buyers page.
+* In the navigation menu there is a clickable button to the advice for buyers page.

 <img src="assets/img/TESTING.md-img/32.png" width="500" alt="image">

-* On the Home page there is clickable section which takes the users to the Advice page.
-They can find advice and usefull tips for buying.
+* On the Home page there is a clickable section which takes the user to the Advice page.
+There they can find advice and usefull tips for buying.

 <img src="assets/img/TESTING.md-img/28.png" width="500" alt="image">

 As an interested customer, I want to see their research of the market and their research team.

-* In the navigation menu has a clickable button to the research page.
+* In the navigation menu there is a clickable button to the research page.

 <img src="assets/img/TESTING.md-img/32.png" width="500" alt="image">

-* On the Home page there is clickable section which takes the users to the Research page.
-The users can reed about their research and meet the research team.
+* On the Home page there is a clickable section which takes the user to the Research page.
+There the users can read about their research and meet the research team.

 <img src="assets/img/TESTING.md-img/28.png" width="500" alt="image">

 As an interested customer, I want to see how follow them on social media.

-* In the bottom of the navigation menu contains clickable social icons which takes the user to the desired social page.
+* The bottom of the navigation menu contains a clickable social icons which takes the user to the desired social page.

 <img src="assets/img/TESTING.md-img/17.png" width="500" alt="image">

-* On the home page they can find more opportunity to contact with the agency social pages.
+* On the home page they can find more opportunities to get in contact with the agency social pages.

 <img src="assets/img/TESTING.md-img/20.png" width="500" alt="image">